Aviation

 This location is also home to Space Camp, a specialized camp for kids, educators and adults.
 Participants work through a mock Astronaut program.

 Located at One Tranquility Base.
 Open 9 a.m. to 5 p.m. every day.
-Adult admission is $25 and $17 for students 5 to 12 with kids 4 and under entering for free.
+Adult admission is $30 and $20 for kids (5 to 12) and 4 and younger entering for free.

 Guide to Huntsville Alabama